CCSP exam details and process [updated 2022]

 - Schedule your exam and testing location

-When coming in for the exam, (ISC)² requires that you bring multiple forms of proper identification.
-These will include a primary and secondary ID.
-You will also be required to take a palm-vein scan for better identification.
+To take the exam, (ISC)² requires that you bring a primary and secondary ID.
+You might also be required to take a palm-vein scan for better identification.

 The following are things you should take note of concerning your ID: